 Similar to the North American Datum of 1983 (NAD83), it uses the Earth’s center mass as the coordinate origin.

-The error is believed to be less than 2 centimeters – better than NAD83.
+Geodesists believe the error is less than 2 centimeters which is better than NAD83.

 Pinpoint Your Position Using WGS84

-When you need to accurately enter coordinates in a GIS, the first step is that you uniquely define all coordinates on Earth.
+When you need to accurately enter coordinates in a GIS, the first step is to uniquely define all coordinates on Earth.

 This means you need a reference frame for your latitude and longitude coordinates because where would you be on Earth without having reference to it?

-Because the Earth is curved – and in GIS we deal with flat maps – we need to accommodate both the curved and flat views of the world.
+Because the Earth is curved – and in GIS we deal with flat map projections – we need to accommodate both the curved and flat views of the world.
 Surveyors and geodesists have accurately defined locations on Earth.

-We begin modelling the Earth with an ellipse – which is different than a geoid (mean sea level).
+We begin modelling the Earth with an ellipsoid.
+To be clear, this is different than a geoid which is a measure of mean sea level.
 Over time, the ellipsoid has been estimated to the best of our ability through a massive collection of surface measurements.

 WGS84: Unifying a Global Ellipsoid Model with GPS

-It wasn’t until the mainstream use of Global Positioning Systems (GPS) until a unified global ellipsoid model was developed.
+It wasn’t until the mainstream use of Global Positioning Systems (GPS) when geodisists first developed a unified global ellipsoid model.

-The radio waves transmitted by GPS satellites enable extremely precise Earth measurements across continents and oceans.
-Global ellipsoid models have been created because of the enhancement of computing capabilities and GPS technology.
+The radio waves transmitted by GPS satellites and trilateration enable extremely precise Earth measurements across continents and oceans.
+Geodisists could create global ellipsoid models because of the enhancement of computing capabilities and GPS technology.

 What is EPSG4326?
 EPSG4326 is just the way to identify WGS84 using EPSG.